Should you worry about a mosquito that lands on you with its bum in the air?

 We are members of all of the above and found them invaluable, both while we were planning and whilst travelling.

-You can also follow us on Facebook and contact us if you have any questions that you think we may be able to help you with.
+You can also follow us on Facebook and contact us if you have any questions you think we can help you with.

 3. Learn the Botswana Courtesy